GO0dspeed/kali-setup-scripts/README.md

 # kali-setup-scripts
 Kali Linux setup scripts for new installs

-Currently set up to install VSCode, Covenant, Merlin, PEAS, and Ghidra
+Currently set up to install VSCode, Covenant, Merlin, PEAS, and Ghidra, Gobuster, and Docker

 # Usage